 Retail is Rebounding Already -- Time to Get Busy!

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Can you feel it in the air?
+Opinions expressed by Entrepreneur contributors are their own.Can you feel it in the air?
 See it on your cash register?
 Retail sales are going up.
 In fact, they've been rising for six straight weeks, and have been mostly up for the better part of five months now.

 The International Council of Shopping Centers is still playing it safe and forecasting April sales will be flat to down 3 percent, but look for their prediction to be low.
 It's time to wake up and smell the recovery -- and plan your strategy for capitalizing on the retail rebound.